 - Dated within 30 days of travel

-- Stamp from the doctor, doctor’s surgery, hospital, or clinic - in the event they do not have a stamp, the doctor must sign the MEDIF and also attach an additional document, such as a business card or sheet of headed notepaper, bearing their signature
+- Stamp from the doctor, doctor’s surgery, hospital, or clinic.
+If they don't have a stamp, the doctor must sign the MEDIF and also attach an additional document, such as a business card or sheet of headed notepaper, with their signature

-- Confirmation of fitness to fly - please ensure that your doctor includes a clear prognosis for the flight under section 04 of the MEDIF, as without this we are not able to grant medical clearance
+- Confirmation of fitness to fly.
+Please make sure that your doctor includes a clear prognosis for the flight under section 06 of the MEDIF, as without this we aren't able to grant medical clearance

-Please note that any costs for a medical professional to complete a Medical Information Form, or provide a Fitness to Fly certificate, lie solely with the customer and cannot be reimbursed by us.
+Any costs for a medical professional to complete a Medical Information Form or provide a Fitness to Fly certificate, lie solely with you and cant be reimbursed by us.